A pile of vessel materials collected for processing.

 Project Dates: September 2020 - August 2021

-With the support of the NOAA Marine Debris Program, partners at the Rhode Island Marine Trades Association Foundation are expanding a pilot project to coordinate stakeholders in Washington, New England, and other interested locations to collect end-of-life vessels and prepare their materials for beneficial reuse.
-These efforts will promote the discussion of a national boat recycling program, allowing for efficient replication of the model originally established in Rhode Island.
-This process will enhance the removal of derelict, abandoned, or storm-wrecked boats that pose as immediate threats to the marine environment.
+With the support of the NOAA Marine Debris Program, partners at the Rhode Island Marine Trade Association Foundation (RIMTA) expanded a pilot project to coordinate stakeholders in Washington, New England, and other interested locations to collect end-of-life vessels and prepare their materials for beneficial reuse.
+These efforts promoted the discussion on the feasibility of a national boat recycling program and enhanced the removal of derelict, abandoned, or storm-wrecked boats that pose threats to the marine environment.

-The National Marine Manufacturers Association currently estimates between 2-3% of all recreational boats in the United States reach the end of their usable life each year—approximately 200,000 annually.
+The National Marine Manufacturers Association estimated that between 2-3% of all recreational boats in the United States reach the end of their usable life each year—approximately 200,000 annually.
 An increase in the number of unusable fiberglass boats in U.S. coastal communities could potentially increase boat abandonment, dereliction, and mismanagement, as well as the number of boats that end up as marine debris.
-Hurricanes and natural disasters also contribute to marine debris by wrecking boats.
+Hurricanes and natural disasters also contribute to marine debris by displacing or damaging boats, at times, to a degree beyond the owner’s ability to repair..
 With few options for vessel disposal, these factors amplify the need for a sustainable method of managing boat materials and eliminating their risk of negatively impacting the marine environment.

 For more information about this project, visit the Marine Debris Program Clearinghouse.